pharmbio/robotlab/biotek-server/README.md

 In another terminal you can now curl to it.

 ```
-# try the dummy help endpoint
+# try the test endpoint `help`, which writes windows help pages to you
 curl.exe 'http://10.10.0.56:5050/help/ren'

 # execute test program on washer